-Money: Patients may have money to make telephone calls or to purchase snacks from the vending machines, Snack Shack, or Patient Dining Room.
+Money: Patients may have money to make telephone calls or to purchase snacks from the vending machines, or Dining Room.
 Large amounts of money are discouraged.
 Families and friends are encouraged to send money by cashier’s check or money order to the patient’s account in the Business Office.
 Please do not send cash.
 The cashier’s check or money order should be written as follows:

 Mississippi State Hospital